lenhoanglnh/manuscripts/misc/2023/swissinfo.md

 A third challenge lies in the development of democratically governed secure alternatives to today's most impactful algorithms.
 This is precisely what I have spent most of the last 5 five years working on, as my colleagues and I set up the nonprofit [Tournesol](https://tournesol.app/) project.
 Essentially, Tournesol's algorithm results from a secure and fair vote on its preferred behavior by Tournesol's community of contributors, which you are welcome to join.

-Overall, the more we will care about the safety of our information ecosystems, the more we will be capable of creating a safe Internet for all.
+Overall, the more we prioritize the safety of our information ecosystems, the more we will have a chance to make the Internet for all.